Skip to content

 Balcony Solar in Leasehold Flats: What You Need to Know

 Most UK flats are leasehold — and this adds a layer of complexity beyond planning permission and electrical regulations.
-Understanding your lease position is the first step.
+But before the lease, check the building: the Interim Product Specification bans installation outright on several common types of external wall and balcony.

 Key distinction